LukasWarm/final-project/README.md

 ## Limitations

 Due to limitations of data, this study couldn't go under a traditional hypothesis testing format.
 Both datasets attached were in the end too nuanaced to perform hypothesis testing.
-This study visually opens up that the discpline and host countries could affect athlete behaviour but could not go beyond this stage.
+This study visually explores the way in which the discpline and host countries could affect athlete behaviour but could not go beyond this stage.
 Unfortunately the IFSC API does not include full results, only overall ranking so individual performance is something that isn't possible to analyse at this stage.
-This study would do better following a different approach that I've set out below.
+This study would do better following a different approach that I've set out below in the Next Steps section.

 ## Next Steps